martinpetkovski/martinpetkovski/README.md

 ╟──────────────────────────────────────────────────────────────────────────────────────╢
 ║  ● Video Games Programmer & Enthusiast                                               ║
 ║  ● Sole developer of NST (https://www.najjak.com/nst/)                               ║
-║  ● Open to develop various flavors of cool shit                                      ║ ╟──────────────────────────────────────────────────────────────────────────────────────╢
-║                                                If you want to win, you mustn't lose  ║ ╚══════════════════════════════════════════════════════════════════════════════════════╝
+║  ● Open to develop various flavors of cool mumbo jumbo gobbledygook                  ║ ╟──────────────────────────────────────────────────────────────────────────────────────╢ ║                                                If you want to win, you mustn't lose  ║ ╚══════════════════════════════════════════════════════════════════════════════════════╝